serverpod/cli_tools/README_config.md

 > Note that options that are mandatory or have a default value have a guaranteed value.
 They return a non-nullable type, while "optional" options return a nullable type.

+### Main classes

+An instance of the [OptionDefinition](lib/src/config/configuration.dart) class defines an option.
+This is an abstract class and implemented by option Enum types as well as the base option class `ConfigOptionBase`.
+The latter is typically
+not used directly, instead the typed subclasses are used such as `StringOption` or `IntOption`.

+An instance of the [Configuration](lib/src/config/configuration.dart) class holds a configuration, i.e. the values for a set of option definitions.

+### Resolution order

+The configuration library resolves each option value in a specific order, with earlier sources taking precedence over later ones.

+1. **Command-line arguments**
+   - Named arguments (e.g., `--verbose` or `-v`) have top precedence
+   - Positional arguments are resolved after named
+   - Specified using `argName`, `argAbbrev`, and `argPos`

+2. **Environment variables**
+   - Environment variables have second precedence after CLI arguments
+   - Variable name is specified using `envName`

+3. **Configuration files**
+   - Values from configuration files (e.g. YAML/JSON)
+   - Lookup key is specified using `configKey`

+4. **Custom value providers**
+   - Values from custom callbacks
+   - Callbacks are allowed to depend on other option values (option definition order is significant in this case)
+   - Callback is specified using `fromCustom`

+5. **Default values**
+   - A default value guarantees that an option has a value
+   - Const values are specified using `defaultsTo`
+   - Non-const values are specifed with a callback using `fromDefault`

+This order ensures that:
+- Command-line arguments always take precedence, allowing users to override any other settings
+- Environment variables can be used for values used across multiple command invocations, or to override other configuration sources
+- Configuration files provide persistent settings
+- Custom providers enable complex logic and integration with external systems
+- Default values serve as a fallback when no other value is specified

+### Resolution sources

+Only the value sources provided to the `Configuration.resolve` constructor are actually included.
+This means that any precedence tiers can be skipped, regardless of what the option definitions say.

+This enables flexible inclusion of sources depending on context and helps constructing specific test cases.

 ### Supported option types

 The library provides a rich set of typed options out of the box.
 All option types support the common arguments like `argName`, `helpText`, `mandatory`, etc. Below are the additional type-specific arguments: